contentful/slash-developers/docs/concepts/links.md

 ## Modeling Relationships

-Linking an Entry to another Entry represents a relationship.
+Linking an entry to another entry represents a relationship.

 For example, here's a restaurant pointing to its menu: